Integration For Developers 15 min read Updated May 6, 2026

 3. Reconcile periodically.
 Every hour (or shorter on Black Friday), run a delta sync that compares all tracked products' quantities.
 Webhooks miss events under failure conditions; reconciliation closes the gap.

-Odoo-side hook
+Odoo-side hook (Odoo.sh / on-premise only)

 # addons/your_integration/models/stock_quant.py